Selma Blair on Ditching Her Cane in 'DWTS' Debut (Exclusive)

-Selma Blair on Ditching Her Cane in 'DWTS' Debut: 'I Am a Vulnerable Person Now' (Exclusive)
+Selma Blair on Ditching Her Cane in 'Dancing With the Stars' Debut: 'I Am a Vulnerable Person Now' (Exclusive)

 'Dancing With the Stars’ Season 31 Cast: Selma Blair, Teresa Giu…